1:00 PM–5:30 PM Maison Française East Gallery, Buell Hall

 Traditional narratives locate the events of 1968 on a line running from Paris to New York, via Prague, Beijing and Tokyo.
 We would like to also consider an alternative geography that includes Dakar, Madagascar, and Tunis.
 We intend to question the historical sequence in which Mai 68 makes sense.
 How can we interpret the different movements that challenged relations of power around race, gender, sexuality, labor, culture and knowledge as an ensemble?
 How did they shape subsequent political conflicts and how do they resonate with current political and social struggles?

-This event is presented with support from the Paul LeClerc Centennial Fund qnd co-sponsored by the Committee on Global Thought.
+This event is presented with support from the Paul LeClerc Centennial Fund and the Cultural Services of the French Embassy.
+Co-sponsored by the Alliance Program and the Committee on Global Thought.

 Please be aware that the Graduate Workers of Columbia, the graduate student union, has organized a strike this week, and that students will be picketing on College Walk on the day of the conference, Friday April 27, between 11:00 a.m. and 3:00 p.m.
 More information about the strike can be found here.

 We were unable to relocate our conference to an off-campus location.
 However, especially given the fact that our conference is about May 68, and we are interested in connecting that history to events today, it seemed fitting to ask the student organizers to speak for a few minutes at the opening of our conference about the reasons for their strike.
 Also, Kristin Ross (author of May ’68 and its Afterlives and Communal Luxury: The Political Imaginary of the Paris Commune), who will be speaking in our conference at 4:30 pm, will talk briefly on the strike line between 12:00 noon and 1:00 pm, and the students would welcome your presence at the picket line before our 1:00 start.